PickNikRobotics/deep_grasp_demo/moveit_task_constructor_dexnet/README.md

 ## Nodes
 ### grasp_image_detection
 This node bridges the gap between Dex-Net and the MoveIt Task Constructor.
 Communication with the MoveIt Task Constructor is achieved using ROS action messages.
-The action client sends the grasp candidates along with the costs back to the the `DeepGraspPose` stage.
+The action client sends the grasp candidates along with the costs back to the `DeepGraspPose` stage.
 When an action goal is received the `gqcnn_grasp` service is called and the grasp candidates from Dex-Net are received.
 The images can either be loaded from a file or the node will call the `save_images` service to collect the data.

 ### gqcnn_server
 This node interacts with a python 3 `grasp_detector` script running the Dex-Net 4.0 policy.
-The `grasp_detector` script is executed as a sub process to the node and communication with the node is achieved through a Unix Pipe.
+The `grasp_detector` script is executed as a subprocess to the node and communication with the node is achieved through a Unix Pipe.
 This node offers a `gqcnn_grasp` service that returns the sampled grasps and their probabilities of success.

 ### process_image_server
 This node is used primarily to save images.
 It subscribes to color and depth image topic names of type `sensor_msgs/Image`.
 It offers a `save_images` service that will save the color and depth images to the user specified file names.